ludwigpeking/MalthusianWorld/README.md

     - Population growth is checked by the availability of resources.
 In a real-world Malthusian scenario, this would be analogous to famines, diseases, and other disasters that reduce the population when it exceeds the carrying capacity of the environment.

 3. **Cyclical Nature:**
     - The simulation’s different “ages” reflect the cyclical nature of a Malthusian world.
 There are periods of prosperity when resources are abundant, followed by periods of decline as resources are depleted, and the population is checked.
+The signature is a long and slow period of early growth, followed by a rapid collapse, and then a slow recovery or complete extingtion.

 ### Reflection on Modern Society: